 The vagina needs to stay open, even if you don’t intend on having penetrative sex or masturbating, because it is the only access to your cervix.

-You need to at least be examined by a medical professional without undue pain or discomfort, but being able to have (or at least have the option of) penetrative sex is a meaningful idea for most people.
+You need to be at least examined by a medical professional without undue pain or discomfort, but being able to have (or at least have the option of) penetrative sex is a meaningful idea for most people.

 Using a vaginal dilator after radiation therapy

 Radiation therapy is either external beam or brachytherapy inside the vagina.
 Most of the time, a dilator will be provided near the end of the treatment, though when the best time to use dilators is variable depending on your doctor.
-2
+3

 In the first instance, the dilator stops the damaged vaginal walls from sticking together and scarring the vagina closed while the vaginal tissue heals.